manojbusam/LLMApp-PineCone/README.md

 ```

 3. **RAGAS Evaluation:** Continuous assessment of retrieval and summarization quality
-4. **Index Automation:** Automated updates and maintenance of the index
+4. **AIRFLOW Index Automation:** Automated updates and maintenance of the index
-5. **Intelligent Document Processing:** AI-driven content analysis and metadata extraction
+5. **Docker Containerization & Registry** AI-driven content analysis and metadata extraction
-6. **Scalability:** Designed to handle large volumes of data efficiently
+6. **Kubernetes Deployment:** Designed to handle large volumes of data efficiently
-7. **User-Friendly Interface:** Intuitive search and result visualization tools